Hierarchical Multimodal LLMs with Semantic Space Alignment for Enhanced Time Series Classification: Related Work

-As the impressive capabilities of LLMs, an increasing number of researchers in the TSC community are now exploring the potential of applying LLMs to TSC systems \cite{sun2023test,cheng2024advancing,pan2024s}.
-This exploration can be roughly categorized into two groups.
-The first involves integrating LLMs as core components within traditional linear prediction frameworks\cite{liu2024unitime,garza2023timegpt,cao2023tempo,zhang2024dualtime}.
-For instance, models like GPT4TS utilize the advanced pattern recognition capabilities of LLMs to enhance softmax-based classification.
+The use of LLMs for time series analysis has attracted increasing research interest \citep{xue2023promptcast, jia2024gpt4mts, liang2024foundation}.
+Existing approaches can be broadly divided into two major categories.
+The first involves integrating LLMs as core components within traditional linear prediction frameworks \citep{liu2024unitime,cao2023tempo,liu2024moirai}.
+For instance, models like GPT4TS take advantage of the LLM’s sequence modeling strengths to enhance softmax-based classification.
 While these approaches yield improvements, they do not fully harness the generative potential of LLMs, which could be crucial in TSC tasks beyond traditional predictive paradigms.
-The second approach redefines time series analysis as a generative task within a multimodal understanding framework\cite{sun2023test,zhang2024dualtime,liu2024timecma}.
+The second approach redefines time series analysis as a generative task within a multimodal understanding framework \citep{pan2024s}.
 This approach can be further divided into two methodologies.
 The first adopts discrete token inputs, where techniques are employed to transform time series data into token sequences.
-These token-based methods leverage natural language processing techniques, allowing LLMs to exploit their generative capabilities fully.
+These token-based methods leverage natural language processing techniques, allowing LLMs to exploit their generative capabilities fully \citep{ansari2024chronos}.
 However, despite utilizing LLMs' generative strengths, this approach tends to overlook the temporal dynamics that are intrinsic to time series data.
-The second methodology focuses on continuous embeddings, as exemplified by models like TimeLLM, which re-encode time series data into continuous latent representations to capture temporal dynamics.
-While this method accounts for the dynamic nature of time series, it lacks robust semantic alignment between time series features and textual information, which limits its effectiveness in multimodal tasks.
+The second methodology focuses on continuous embeddings, as exemplified by models like Time-LLM \citep{jin2023time}, which re-encode time series data into latent representations to capture temporal dynamics.
+While this method accounts for the dynamic nature of time series, it does not achieve sufficient semantic alignment between time series and textual features, which limits its effectiveness in multimodal tasks \citep{liu2023unified,chen2024exploring}.